New Construction Homes In Northern VA

 New Home Builder Contracts

-Builder contracts differ from resale contracts.
-And each builder’s contract is slightly different.
+Builder contracts are commonly different from resale contracts.
+And each builder’s contract will be unique.

 You will want to make sure that you have knowledge of what you are signing.
-Go over the contract with the builder rep and your agent (hopefully me, I love contracts!)
+Go over the contract with the builder rep and also your real estate agent.

 Northern VA resale contracts generally have a deposit held in escrow, but it is refundable if you use a contingency to get out of the contract.
 For builders, there are less chances to get out of a contract.

-Home inspection contingencies are rare.
+Home inspection contingencies are rare on new homes.
 But, make sure that you will be allowed an inspection with a third party inspector and get clarity on what happens if deficiencies are found.

 Keep in mind, you do not want surprises.
 It is a good idea to go over your contract before signing.

-The walk through periods are right before they attach drywall (if you have a contract that early), usually a week before settlement, and the the day of settlement.
+The walk through periods are traditionally: (1) right before they attach drywall (if you have a contract that early), (2) approximately a week before settlement, and (3) the day of settlement.

 However, in my experience a large number of buyers buying a new home do not get an independent inspection.
 I think this is a mistake.

-You will also have the county code inspections.
-Keep in mind, this is just to make sure the home is built to code and not for quality of construction or finishes.
+You will also have the county or city code inspections.
+However, keep in mind, this is just to make sure the home is built to code and not for quality of construction or finishes.

 This is what a study period is used for.
 It is a contingency where you are able to get out of your contract if the lot or land for whatever reason will not work for you.